CONNECTICUT ADA COORDINATOR CERTIFICATION PROGRAM

 Every municipality with 50 or more employees (including full time, part time, seasonal, police and fire personnel) is required to designate at least one responsible employee to coordinate ADA compliance.
 Although the law does not refer to this person as an “ADA Coordinator,” this term is commonly used in state and local governments across the country.
 While municipalities and other business and organizations with fewer than 50 employees are not required to designate an ADA Coordinator, it is recommended.

-CT Municipal ADA Coordinator Certification is available to ADACC members and requires the successful completion of nine courses that provide fundamental knowledge.
-These courses are described in this brochure.
+CT ADA Coordinator Certification is available to ADACC members and requires the successful completion of nine courses that provide fundamental knowledge and attendance at the ADACC State Conference.
 Any of the required courses that are approved by the ADA Coordinator Training Certification program for National Certification are accepted for Connecticut Municipal ADA Coordinator Training.

 Not an ADACC member yet?
 Click here for your ADACC Membership Application.